rails/rails/guides/source/testing.md

 * `headers`: for setting the headers that will be passed with the request.
 * `env`: for customizing the request environment as needed.
 * `xhr`: whether the request is Ajax request or not.
 Can be set to true for marking the request as Ajax.
 * `as`: for encoding the request with different content type.
-Supports `:json` by default.

 All of these keyword arguments are optional.